20–20–20 club

 Historically, there have been numerous players who have hit 20 doubles and 20 home runs in a year.
 It is the component of triples, however, that makes the 20–20–20 club so difficult to achieve.
 This is because hitting triples often comes under a similar hit placement as doubles, but may require impressive speed on the part of the runner.
 This poses a challenge for both a slugger, who may be slower at running the bases and have the tendency to hit line drives and fly balls out of the park for a home run, as well as a speedster, who may be more swift around the bases but may not supply much power to drive the ball far.
-Since Granderson and Rollins both joined the club in 2007, no AL/NL player has hit 20 triples in a season (and no one has hit more than 15 triples since 2011), regardless of their number of doubles or home runs.
+Since Granderson and Rollins both joined the club in 2007, no AL/NL player has hit 20 triples in a season, regardless of their number of doubles or home runs.

 Due to the rare occurrence and low membership of the 20–20–20 club, Baseball Digest called it "the most exclusive club in the Majors" in 1979, when there were only four members.
-Of the five members eligible for the Baseball Hall of Fame, three have been elected and two were elected on the first ballot.
-Players are eligible for the Hall of Fame if they have played in at least 10 MLB seasons, and have either been retired for five seasons or deceased for at least six months.
-These requirements leave 2 players ineligible who are living and have played in the past five seasons.
+Of the seven members of the club, three have been elected to the Baseball Hall of Fame, two of them on the first ballot.
+Players are eligible for the Hall of Fame if they have played in at least ten MLB seasons, and have either been retired for five seasons or deceased for at least six months.